Goliath Season 3: A Means to an End

 Goliath Season 1: Lucy Kittridge and Shelby Rabara and rewriting characters.

-Patty also comes face to face with her birth mother for the first time, courtesy of some seemingly well-intentioned meddling by Diana (presumably some loose reference to Diana as the mythological goddess of childbirth).
-The interaction between Patty and her mother Christina is really quite moving and played astonishingly well with very few words by Monica Potter — an actress who, like the fictitious Diana and real-life Gwyneth, runs her own natural skincare company, which is presumably the reason why her talents have not been seen on screen more over the years.
+The interaction between Patty and her mother Christina is really quite moving and played astonishingly well with very few words by Monica Potter — an actress who, like the fictitious Diana and real-life Gwyneth, runs her own natural skincare company, which may be one of the reasons why Ms Potter’s talents have not been seen on screen more over the years.

 She’s lost control again